tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-07-10-Hey-Albert.md

 ALBERT is a “lite” version of Google’s 2018 NLU pretraining method BERT.
 It has fewer parameter than BERT.

+## From BERT to ALBERT

+##### 1. Factorized Embedding Parameterization
+>ALBERT separated the Embedding matrix $$V$$ x $$H$$ to $$V$$ x $$E$$ and and $$E$$ x $$H$$ :

+ALBERT uses a factorization of the embedding parameters, decomposing them into two smaller matrices.
+Instead of projecting the one-hot vectors directly into the hidden space of size H, we first project them into a lower-dimensional embedding space of size E and then project it to the hidden space.
+By using this decomposition, we reduce the embedding parameters from $$O$$($$V$$ x $$H$$) to $$O$$($$V$$x$$ E + E$$x$$H$$)

+##### 2. Cross-layer parameter sharing
+>ALBERT uses cross-layer parameter sharing in Attention and FFN(FeedForward Network) to reduce the number of parameters:

+weight-sharing has an effect on stabilizing network parameters.
+Although there is a drop for both metrics compared to BERT, they nevertheless do not converge to 0 even after 24 layers.
+This shows that the solution space for ALBERT parameters is very different from the one found by DQE.

+##### 3. Inter-sentence coherence loss
+>In Original BERT, creating is-not-next (negative) two sentences with randomly picking, however ALBERT uses negative examples the same two consecutive segments but with their order swapped:

+ we use a sentence-order prediction (SOP) loss, which avoids topic prediction and instead focuses on modeling inter-sentence coherence.
+The SOP loss uses as positive examples the same technique as BERT (two consecutive segments from the same document), and as negative examples the same two consecutive segments but with their order swapped.

 ## Julia-Flux ALBERT Model

+Implemented the ALBERT model in Julia to wrap Pretrained Weight released by google-research and allows fine-tuning.
-It very easy and similar to any of the other Flux layer for training
+I have also converted google released weights to BSON (julia friendly formate) Our ALBERT model is very easy and similar to any of the other Flux layer in training

+let's see how to use it

+first we load `TextAnalysis` in julia
 ```julia
 julia> using TextAnalysis
 julia> using TextAnalysis.ALBERT
 ```

-we are going to use DataDeps for handling download of pretrained model of ALBERT
+we are going to use DataDeps for handling download of pretrained models of ALBERT {base-v1/v2, largev1/v2, xlargev1/v2, xxlargev1/v2}

 - For now we are directly loading

-- other pretrained Weights can be found [here](https://drive.google.com/drive/u/1/folders/1HHTlS_jBYRE4cG0elITEH7fAkiNmrEgz) (Both Versions)
+- other converted BSON pretrained Weights can be found [here](https://drive.google.com/drive/u/1/folders/1HHTlS_jBYRE4cG0elITEH7fAkiNmrEgz) (Both Versions)

 ```julia
 julia> using BSON: @save, @load